alvarofrancomartins/alvarofrancomartins.github.io/content/authors/admin/_index.md

   url: http://www.uem.br/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: NaN.

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
-- Computational Linguistics
+- Machine Learning
-- Information Retrieval
+- Data Visualization

 # Education to show in About widget
 education: